AnotherDolphin/VidsPlusAds/README.md

 # VidsPlusAds

-React video componnet library with in-built support for running video ads
+React video component library with in-built support for running video ads

 ### Integrate ads in your videos without hassle